Although a credit score is a simple three-digit number, a bad credit score can have a big impact on your finances.

 Chime offers a unique spin on the traditional banking experience.
-Unlike most traditional banks, Chime doesn’t provide any physical locations.
+Unlike most traditional banks, Chime is a financial technology company that doesn’t provide any physical locations.

-With that, Chime is best for customers looking for a fully digital banking experience in its Chime Spending Account.
+With that, Chime is best for customers looking for a fully digital checking account experience in its Chime Spending Account.

 Although the digital presence of Chime is unique, the accounts are still FDIC insured.
 That means that your money is protected in the same way offered by most traditional banks.

 When you work with Chime, you will not need to worry about bad credit.
 Unlike most financial institutions, Chime doesn’t look at your ChexSystems report before approving your account.

 That means that you should be able to easily sign up for your account whether or not you have bad credit.

 To open the account, you will not need to make a minimum payment or maintain a minimum balance.

 Once you’ve opened the account, you won’t encounter any maintenance or overdraft fees.

 The main cost you will need to contend with is a $2.50 fee for out of network ATM withdrawals.
 But with over 38,000 fee-free ATMs, this shouldn’t be a major issue.